-Repair Category 1 Notes No significant defects were noted at the time of our inspection.
+Repair Category 1 Notes The bathroom fittings are of mixed pattern and colour.
+Further updating could be considered to personal preference in future.
+No significant defects were noted.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.